morepath/dectate/doc/usage.rst

 creation`_ this problem is avoided entirely.

 .. _`automatic script creation`: https://pythonhosted.org/setuptools/setuptools.html#automatic-script-creation

+.. sidebar:: Fooling Dectate after all

+  It *is* possible to fool Dectate into accepting a double import without conflicts, but you'd need to work hard.
+You need to use a global variable that gets modified during import time and then use it as a directive argument.
+If you want to dynamically generate directives then don't do that in module-scope -- do it in a function.

 If you want to use the ``if __name__ == '__main__'`` system, keep your main module tiny and just import the main function you want to run